insoo223/ReactMITxPRO/wk11/bankapp/README.md

 # AWS web for public access
 You could access to AWS S3 static web site which run this code. http://insoo-kimbankingapplication.s3-website.us-east-2.amazonaws.com

+# Contact
+If you have any question, suggestion or empathy, feel free to email me. insoo@timmanage.com